OpenFeign/feign/README.md

 ```

 ### JAXB
-[JAXBModule](https://github.com/Netflix/feign/tree/master/jaxb) allows you to encode and decode XML using JAXB.
+[JAXB](https://github.com/Netflix/feign/tree/master/jaxb) includes an encoder and decoder you can use with an XML API.

 Add `JAXBEncoder` and/or `JAXBDecoder` to your `Feign.Builder` like so: